solana-labs/solana/docs/src/transaction_fees.md

 **Subject to change.**

 Each transaction sent through the network, to be processed by the current leader validation-client and confirmed as a global state transaction, contains a transaction fee.
-Transaction fees offer many benefits in the Solana economic design, for example they:
+Transaction fees offer many benefits in the Safecoin economic design, for example they:

 - provide unit compensation to the validator network for the CPU/GPU resources necessary to process the state transaction,
 - reduce network spam by introducing real cost to transactions,